OpenChain-Project/Reference-Material/Self-Certification/Questionnaire/Security-Assurance-1.1/en/Security-Assurance-1-1-Questionnaire-Version-1.md

 ## Section 3.1.1

-Do you have a policy governing the open source security assurance of Supplied Software?
+Do you have a documented policy governing the open source security assurance of Supplied Software?
 - [ ] Yes
 - [ ] No